nodai2hITC/go_time/README.md

 # GoTime - formats Time like Golang

 Do you remember the format of strftime?
-Wouldn't you like to use a concrete and understandable format like "01/02 03:04:05PM '06 -0700" like in the Golang?
+Wouldn't you like to use a concrete and understandable format for example "01/02 03:04:05PM '06 -0700" like in the Golang?

 ## Installation